-Veteran's Coordination of Benefits: If a consumer served or is currently serving in the U.S. armed forces, they must attempt to access any treatment benefits for which they may be eligible through the Veteran's Administration or other approved provider relative to individual coverage.
-The use of Medicaid/HMP/Block Grant funding is allowable in assisting the consumer in being referred for the medically necessary SUD services, provided the consumer has Medicaid, HMP, and/or no other insurance coverage.
+Veteran's Coordination of Benefits: If a consumer served or is currently serving in the U.S. is a veteran of the armed forces, they must attempt to access any treatment benefits for which they may be eligible through the Veteran's Administration or other approved provider relative to individual coverage.
+The use of Medicaid/HMP/Block Grant funding is allowable in assisting the consumerveteran in being referred for the medically necessary SUD services, provided the consumerveteran has Medicaid, HMP, and/or no other insurance coverage.
 The following exceptions may apply: